 What is the potential for therapeutic monoclonal antibody therapy targeting CGRP or its receptor?

 Clinicians agree that a therapeutic monoclonal antibody directed against CGRP or the CGRP receptor shows much promise in preventing migraine.
 Leading international clinical experts have described the tolerability and clinical efficacy of these agents as “a breakthrough in migraine therapeutics, where, since the triptans, there have been no outstanding developments in the management of this disabling condition.”1

-Three monoclonal antibodies - erenumab [Aimovig], galcanezumab [Emgality], and fremanezumab [Ajovy] - are approved in a growing number of countries, for the preventive treatment of episodic or chronic migraine.
-A fourth monoclonal antibody (eptinezumab) is in development.
+Four monoclonal antibodies - erenumab [Aimovig], galcanezumab [Emgality], fremanezumab [Ajovy] and eptinezumab (Vyepti) - are approved in a growing number of countries, for the preventive treatment of episodic or chronic migraine.

 Summaries of the clinical trial data are available here.